-Roof coverings and their attachment must be rated for the ASCE 7-10 design wind speed for the site location of the building and must be installed in accordance with the manufacturer's recommendations for high-wind regions.
+Roof coverings and their attachment must be rated for the ASCE 7-16 design wind speed for the site location of the Building.
+Installation method shall be in accordance with this code or the manufacturer's recommendations for high-wind regions, whichever is more stringent.